RichardMidnight/pi-safe/README.md

  - Supports USB boot

  - Seems to support backing up the live boot SD-card.
-You have to enable "allow root backup".
+You have to turn off "hide root backup".
     CAUTION: Reboot first, close everything and don't use the system while it is backing up!
-Send your backup image to a different drive!
+You must send your backup image to a different drive!

  - Create a library of your own pi images, then restore them to whatever device you want, whenever you want.

  - This adds a menu front-end to my 'sd' project which is a command-line version.

- - Note: PiSafe seems to work with many debian installations.
+ - Note: PiSafe seems to work with many debian installations, see below.

  - See Leepspvideo review on youtube:  https://www.youtube.com/watch?v=XP6ycUR9Ih0